swiftlang/swift-package-manager/Documentation/README.md

 ## About Dependencies

-Modern development is accelerated by the exponential use of external dependencies (for better and worse).
+Modern development is accelerated by the use of external dependencies (for better and worse).
 This is great for allowing you to get more done in less time, but adding dependencies to a project has an associated coordination cost.

 In addition to downloading and building the source code for a dependency, that dependency's own dependencies must be downloaded and built as well, and so on, until the entire dependency graph is satisfied.
 To complicate matters further, a dependency may specify version requirements, which may have to be reconciled with the version requirements of other modules with the same dependency.